ImangazalievM/CleanArchitectureManifest/README.md

 #### Should I rewrite all project when I migrate to Clean Architecture

-There is no definite answer on this question.
-If your project is big enough and migration to Clean Architecture take a lot of time, the best bet is to rewrite the project gradually, using approach that we have described above.
+There is no definite answer to this question.
+If your project is big enough and migration to Clean Architecture take a lot of time, the best bet is to rewrite the project gradually, using the approach that we have described above.
 But you can try to rewrite the project from scratch if your project is small (contains 2-3 screens) and you have enough time.

 Certainly a cautionary tale about developers of Netscape, who decided to rewrite the code from scratch - [Things You Should Never Do, Part I](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i).

-#### Is it necessary to create separate models for each layer (Domain, Data, Presentaion)?
+#### Is it necessary to create separate models for each layer (Domain, Data, Presentation)?

 According to the principles of Clean Architecture, Domain layer should know nothing about outer layers (Data and Presentation), but outer layer can use classes from Domain layer.
 Consequently, yoг don't have to create separate models for each layer.
 However, if models for each layer are different, you must to create different classes.
 If you need to add annotations from libraries (for example, from Gson or Room) to models (without changing model structure), then you can add them directly to Domain-layer models, even though these are external libraries of Data layer, because creating separate models will be unnecessary duplication of code.